deskvillage/dannychadburn.github.io/creative-content-marketing.md

 ## Some shameless namedropping

 A wall of logos is pointless without something to back it up.
-You'll be pleased to hear I've got interesting stories to tell (and impressive stats to share) about each of the branded campaigns listed below (and tonnes more).
+I've got interesting stories to tell (and impressive stats to share) about each of the campaigns listed below (and tonnes more).

 - **Rolls Royce** x Time Out
 - **Adam & Eve** x Buzzfeed / SPORTbible